Categories

 Lastly, it’s essential to educate users about the importance of TLS compliance and the role they play in maintaining data security.
 This includes encouraging the use of strong passwords, enabling two-factor authentication, and avoiding insecure email practices.

-TLS certificates in Office 365
+TLS certificates in My Office 24/7

-Monitoring TLS connections in Office 365
+Monitoring TLS connections in My Office 24/7

 • Detecting any potential vulnerabilities or weaknesses in the TLS implementation